knz/programming-in-c/assignments/6_bloom/README.rst

 3. Implement a Bloom filter based on your array and hash function API from the previous two steps.
-You may build the Bloom filter directly into `main.c` or create a separate file with its own header API. *Be sure to add all additional files to the Makefile under all the relevant targets, including the bloom_submit.tar.gz target so the files will be included in your tarball.*
+You may build the Bloom filter directly into ``main.c`` or create a separate file ``bloom.c`` with its own header API ``bloom.h`` (+0.5pt for separate files). *Be sure to add all additional files to the Makefile under all the relevant targets, including the bloom_submit.tar.gz target so the files will be included in your tarball.*

 4. Implement the `dups` program to read the input from standard input and detect potential duplicates using your Bloom filter, printing the non-duplicate entries to standard output.

-5. Find good values for the `ks` parameter of your `dups` program and store these, separated by spaces, in the file called `PARAMS`.
-Please note that you are free to determine the format of these (and even type) parameters.
+5. Find good values for the `ks` parameter of your `dups` program and store these, separated by spaces, in the file called ``PARAMS``.
+Please note that you are free to determine the format (and even type) of these parameters.
-   You should however document this, if you do so.
+   This does require you edit the behaviour of the ``init_ks`` function to match your format.
+You should document this, if you do so.

 6. Iterate on step 2 (hash functions) and 5 to see if you can decrease your false positive rate (number of items your algorithm incorrectly decides are